 The effect of training frequency on strength gains is difficult to assess.
 In the fitness industry, there are strong proponents of both infrequent (once per week) and very frequent (6+ times per week) training approaches, both on a body-part and on a full-body basis.
 In the literature, there are a number of studies but many of them do not control for the effect of increased volume.
-In this article, Chris Beardsley reviews what we currently know about how frequency affects strength gains, where volume is maintained the same.
+In this article, Chris Beardsley (@SandCResearch) reviews what we know about how frequency affects strength gains, where volume is controlled.

 What is the background?

 Training frequency has traditionally been considered important for strength gains.
 However, training frequency is often (but not always) manipulated for the purposes of indirectly altering total weekly training volume.
 Indeed, in many research studies investigating frequency, total weekly training volume is often not equated between the groups.
 This leads to a greater total volume of training being performed by the high-frequency group.
 Since volume may also be a key factor, this is a confounding factor.
 Therefore, it is important to consider what happens to strength gains when frequency is altered while maintaining total weekly training volume the same.
 This will provide information about whether splitting the same total weekly workload into more sessions would be superior to performing fewer but longer training sessions.

 The purpose of this short review is to assess the effects of training frequency on strength gains measured by any metric in volume-matched studies of resistance-training-only interventions in both trained and untrained populations, where training frequency is >1 session per week.
-This involves the following selection criteria:
+This involves interventions fitting the following selection criteria:

 Assessing the effects of training frequency on strength gains.

 Controlling for total weekly training volume

 Meta-analyses of frequency